 9.6.5 UNLAWFUL ASSEMBLY

-The decision to declare a crowd unlawful must be based upon reasonable and articulable facts.
+The decision to declare a crowd unlawful must be based upon reasonable, articulable, and documented facts.
 The definition of an unlawful assembly is outlined in Penal Code Section 407.

 Considerations prior to declaring an unlawful assembly: